srele96/sk-experiments/sandbox/README.md

 [How to diagnose **Unresolved Reference Errors**](./docs/unresolved-reference-errors.md)

+### Adding dependency with newer version

+If a newer version fails to build or can't be found, update vcpkg and `builtin-baseline` property.
+Alternative is to use an older version of the dependency.

 ## Note

 **The reason for _Sandbox_ to be right below the root directory is to allow _SANDBOXING (pun intended)_ of the sandbox directory.
 Everything in related to `CI/CD` for _Sandbox_ should try to isolate itself from the other parts of _sk-experiments_.
 The same goes for anything else related to _Sandbox_ that's outside of it.**